LiveIntent/live-connect/README.md

 - `function setDataInLocalStorage (key, value)`

 The CallHandler is another object with functions:
 - `function ajaxGet (uri, responseHandler, fallback, timeout)` where the `responseHandler` is a `function(body, response)`, and the `fallback` is a `function()`
 - `function pixelGet (uri, onload)` where the `onload` is a `function()`

-If one of the functions is not available in the external handler, LiveConnect will fallback to it's own implementation to ensure that the functionality isn't being affected.
+If one of the functions is not available in the external handler, LiveConnect will fall back to its own implementation to ensure that the functionality isn't being affected.

 One way to achieve that is, for example, to initialize LC like this:
 ```javascript